Leica M10 vs Olympus PEN-F

 Review summary: Leica M10 vs Olympus PEN-F

-So how do things add up?
+So what is the bottom line?
 Is there a clear favorite between the Leica M10 and the Olympus PEN-F?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (23.8 vs 20.2MP) with a 11% higher linear resolution.